gradosphera/acton/docs/your-first-integration-test-in-tolk.md

 }
 ```

+For those who have already written contracts in TypeScript, this approach may be new.
+In TypeScript tests, global variables at the `describe` level are usually used and re-initialized before each test via `beforeEach`.
+However, in Tolk tests, this approach won't work, and it's easy to make mistakes by not resetting variables properly, leading to incorrect testing.
+The Tolk approach avoids this issue by design.

 **Checkpoint:** We now have a clean, reusable way to deploy our Counter contract for testing!

 ## 6. Testing Contract Logic